 December 10, 2020 | 12:15 PM Central Time | 1 Hour including .5 Hour Ethics

 This session with explore how multinationals cope with the widely varied laws and offer a comparative view of the differences in laws that may apply, with a consideration of how international projects can be designed and managed in this environment.

 - Austin Pierce (Moderator), Vinson & Elkins LLP, Houston, TX, USA

-- Jose Zapata, Holland & Knight, Bogata, Columbia
+- Jose Zapata, Partner, Holland & Knight, Bogata, Colombia

 - Edie Hofmeister, Prior General Counsel of Tahoe Resources, Vice Chair, IBA Business and Human Rights Committee, Berkeley, California U.S.A.

-- Vivek Krishnamurthy, Samuelson-Glushko Professor of Law and Director of the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic (CIPPIC), University of Ottawa, Boston, Massachusetts
+- Vivek Krishnamurthy, Samuelson-Glushko Professor of Law and Director of the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic (CIPPIC), University of Ottawa, Canada

 Session 3 – Lawyers at Risk: The Impact of Human Trafficking and Modern Slavery on Lawyers and Their Clients

 December 10, 2020 | 6:30 PM Central Time | 1 Hour Ethics

 This session will explore the risk to legal counsel when clients are involved in human trafficking and modern slavery.
 We will address issues faced by multinational corporations which find their operations impacted by, or actually encouraging, such human rights violations.